melezhik/jam/README.md

 The content of configuration file is pretty self-explanatory:

-### repository
+## repository
 The repository parameter points to the pinto repository to download external dependencies ( CPAN modules ) from.
 Before we start create distribution archive we should create pinto repository and optionally a stack:

     $ pinto --root init /var/pinto/repos/my-repo

 Check out [pinto documentation](http://search.cpan.org/perldoc?Pinto%3A%3AManual%3A%3ATutorial) to get know what pinto stacks and repositories are.

-### sources
+## sources
 The source parameter is the array of sources directories, they should be  sub directories of the project root directory.
 It is necessarily to say, that  sources in `sources` array _are processed in order_, so if source "A" is _depended_ on source  "B" ( has perl module dependencies, defined in "B" ), than  "A" should be followed by "B" in `sources` list.

-### application
+## application
 The application parameter points to the source directory to make distribution from.

-## create distribution archive using pjam

-Now we are ready to create distribution archive based on our project, using pjam power:
+After setting our project  we are ready to create distribution archive using pjam power:

     $ cd my-application
     $ pjam

-Now we have  distribution archive located at application/my-app.v0.1.0.tar.gz with all our dependencies  taken from pinto repository:
+Now we have  distribution archive located at my-application/application/my-app.v0.1.0.tar.gz with all our dependencies  taken from pinto repository:

      $ pinto -r  /var/pinto/repos/my-repo list